HomeLatest NewsGovTechResearchers develop non-invasive real-time method to measure cold atom density

 Preferred Source of Google

-Scientists have developed a technique to measure the local density of ultra-cold atoms in real time without significantly disturbing them, a step that could aid work on quantum computers and quantum sensors, a government statement said on Thursday.
+Scientists have developed a technique to measure the local density of ultra-cold atoms in real time without significantly disturbing them, a step that could aid work on and quantum sensors, a government statement said on Thursday.

 Cold atoms, created by cooling and trapping atoms with lasers to temperatures close to absolute zero, are widely used in research because quantum behaviour becomes easier to observe.
 However, the tools used to detect their quantum state can alter the atoms during measurement, the statement said.